zzmp/juliusjs/README.md

 ##### 'path/to/dict'
-- path to a valid `.dict` file, generated as described [above](#configure-your-own-recognition-grammar) -if left `null`, the default grammar will be used
+- path to a valid `.dict` file, generated as described [above](#configure-your-own-recognition-grammar)
+- if left `null`, the default grammar will be used

 ##### options
 - `options.verbose` - _if `true`, JuliusJS will log to the console_